 "One of the finest aristocratic collections in England"

-The Portland Collection gallery, which opened in March 2016, was designed by Hugh Broughton Architects and has won numerous awards, including the RIBA East Midlands Building of the Year award for 2016.
+The Portland Collection Museum opened in March 2016 and was designed by Hugh Broughton Architects.
+It has won numerous awards, including the RIBA East Midlands Building of the Year Award, 2016.

 Further objects from The Portland Collection can be seen in their historic setting at Welbeck Abbey on the annual State Room Tours, which take place each August.

 Entry to the gallery is FREE.
 For visitor information and opening times click here.